Brooklyn (film)

 Brooklyn is a 2015 romantic period drama film directed by John Crowley and written by Nick Hornby, based on the 2009 novel by Colm Tóibín.
-A co-production between the United Kingdom, Ireland, and Canada, it stars Saoirse Ronan in the lead role, with Emory Cohen, Domhnall Gleeson, Jim Broadbent, and Julie Walters in supporting roles.
-The plot follows Eilis Lacey, a young Irish woman who immigrates to Brooklyn in the early 1950s to find employment.
+It stars Saoirse Ronan in the lead role, with Emory Cohen, Domhnall Gleeson, Jim Broadbent, and Julie Walters in supporting roles.
+The plot follows Eilis Lacey, a young Irish woman who migrates to Brooklyn in the early 1950s to find employment.
 After building a life there, she is drawn back to her home town of Enniscorthy and has to choose where she wants to forge her future.

-Principal photography began in April 2014 with three weeks of filming in Ireland, which were followed by four weeks in Montreal, Quebec; only two days of filming took place in Brooklyn, one of which was spent at the beach in Coney Island.
+Principal photography began in April 2014 with three weeks of filming in Ireland, followed by four weeks in Montreal, Quebec.
+Only two days of filming took place in Brooklyn, one of which was spent at the beach in Coney Island.
+It was a co-production of the United Kingdom, Ireland, and Canada.

-The film premiered on 26 January 2015 at the Sundance Film Festival, and was later screened as part of the Special Presentations section of the Toronto International Film Festival on 13 September.
-It opened in the United States on 4 November, in the United Kingdom and Ireland on 6 November, and in Canada on 20 November.
-Critical response to the film was overwhelmingly positive, with many reviewers praising the screenplay and direction.
-Ronan's performance was also highlighted by many critics, and she was nominated for numerous awards for Best Actress, including a BAFTA, Critics' Choice Award, Golden Globe, and Screen Actors Guild Award.
+The film premiered on 26 January 2015 at the Sundance Film Festival, and was released in the United Kingdom and Ireland on 6 November, and Canada on 20 November.
+Critical response to the film was overwhelmingly positive, with many reviewers praising the performances of Ronan and Cohen.
+Ronan was nominated for numerous awards for Best Actress, including a BAFTA, Critics' Choice Award, Golden Globe, and Screen Actors Guild Award.
 The film won the BAFTA Award for Best British Film, and was nominated for three Academy Awards: Best Picture, Best Actress (for Ronan), and Best Adapted Screenplay.
 It was also featured on more than 120 film critics' "Top 10" lists of the best films of 2015, and was ranked 48th on the BBC's 2016 list of the 100 Greatest Films of the 21st Century.